kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-copilot.md

 ---
-title: "Start to use Cursor, Copilot and Gemini CLI"
+title: "Start to use Cursor, Copilot and other AI tools"
 description: ""
 added: "May 27 2025"
 tags: [AI]
-updatedDate: "Jan 24 2026"
+updatedDate: "Feb 25 2026"
 ---

 ## Get Started with Cursor